Switzerland Sampler: A First-Timer's Tour

 1 night.
 The excavations below the 12th-century Cathédrale St-Pierre, open to the public as the site archéologique, have yielded two 4th-century sanctuaries, Roman mosaics, and an 11th-century crypt.

 1 night.
-The Château de Chillon, partially surrounded by the waters of Lake Geneva, may be the most completely and authentically furnished in Switzerland.
-Lord Byron signed the pillar where his "Prisoner of Chillon" was manacled.
+The Château de Chillon, partially surrounded by the waters of Lac Léman, may be the most completely and authentically furnished in Switzerland.
+George Gordon, Lord Byron, signed the pillar where his "Prisoner of Chillon" was manacled.

 1 night.
 This magnificently beautiful castle-village draws crowds to its central street, souvenir shops, quaint inns, and frescoed castle, complete with dungeon and spectacular views.